entdec/facio/README.md

 ```

 ## Usage

+### Service

 Every service has a context, which encapsulates all the information to perform the action.
-The perform method on the service should include all your code.
+The perform method on the service should be your main point of entry.

 ```ruby
 # simple_service.rb